aleksandr-voitenko/MSE-800/week4/activity2/README.md

 ### Number of diagrams

-3 activity diagrams is the best number for for the current Money Exchange System.
+2 activity diagrams is sufficient number for for the Money Exchange System.
 The project allows a system operator to manage customers, currencies, exchange rates, and currency exchange transactions.

-The diagrams are:

-1. Exchange currency: shows how the operator creates a currency exchange transaction
-2. Manage customers, currencies, and exchange rates: shows the shared process for adding or removing the main system data
-3. View data and remove a transaction: shows how the operator reviews stored data and, when needed, deletes a transaction

 ### Diagram 1.
 Exchange currency